Dwight Weist: Film and television

 In the 1940s, Weist's voice was heard on Pathé newsreels in movie theaters.
 He also was heard in the film Zelig and was shown announcing the Pearl Harbor attack in Radio Days.
 He narrated the short films State Trooper, about the Connecticut State Police, and Here Come the Yanks, about the National War Fund.

 He was the voice of the character Adso (Christian Slater) as an old man, in the 1986 movie "The Name of the Rose".

 He also played a role in the 1986 erotic romantic drama film 9½ Weeks.
+His character was a quiet painter, free artist very far from art business and lost in the NY exhibition of his paintings. Élisabeth (Kim Basinger) tries desperatly to make a connection as she feels lost in her life and closer to him than to anybody else at that moment.
+Without a word, a lot is said in their eyes contacts and the pushing crowd around making intimacy impossible.

 On television, Weist was the announcer on Search for Tomorrow and worked on Walter Cronkite's Sunday News Special and Guy Lombardo's Diamond Jubilee.

 Other professional activities

-In 1956, Weist and Bob Barron began the Weist-Barron School to teach commercial acting in New York City—an institution that has evolved into the Weist-Barron School of Television and the Weist-Barron-Hill Acting School, with campuses in New York City and Los Angeles.
+In 1956, Weist and Bob Barron began the Weist-Barron School to teach commercial acting in New York City—an institution that has evolved into the Weist-Barron School of Television, as well as Weist-Barron-Ryan Acting Workshops and Weist-Barron-Hill Acting School, with campuses in New York City, Los Angeles and Atlantic City.
 Weist taught there for 35 years.